 - Public Service Commission Docket: 6680-CE-182

-- Timeline: Construction is expected to get underway in 2021 and be completed in late 2022.
+- Timeline: Construction is expected to get underway in the summer of 2021 and be completed in late 2022.

 - The Wood County Solar Project will be a significant source of new local tax revenue, creating hundreds of thousands of dollars in annual shared revenue for the Town of Saratoga and Wood County.

 - Construction of the project will create a few hundred jobs and employ a couple full-time employees once operational.

 - In addition, soil recovery during the project’s lifespan will protect agricultural land and preserve its value for future generations.

 - This project will feature grass and seed mixes surrounding the solar panels and throughout the solar arrays that will help build soil nutrients and create a pollinator-friendly habitat.